-The 2018 Civic’s interior is full of premium materials and top-notch plastics.
-Ergonomics is a volume knob shy of perfection, as using the new Honda Civic’s touch screen to crank up the Taylor Swift can be frustrating and distracting.
-This is a problem Honda has already addressed in other models.
-The large, easy-to-read screen also serves as the control center for audio, Apple CarPlay and the optional navigation system.
+The 2019 Civic’s interior is full of premium materials and top-notch plastics.
+Ergonomics is amenable to drivers of all sizes while the large, easy-to-read infotainment touch screen also serves as the control center for audio, Apple CarPlay and the optional navigation system.
 The Civic boasts some of the best interior volume among compact cars.
 Rear-seat legroom is impressive in the sedan, but beware of the wide sills when entering and exiting.
 At 15.1 cubic feet, the Civic sedan's trunk is huge.
 Hatchback Civics boast 25.7 cubic feet of space with the rear seats up and some 20 additional cubic feet with them down.

-Honda took chances with the design of the 2018 Honda Civic and they have paid off.
-The Civic’s shape is daring and innovative, with an aggressive front end, a long, low and wide stance and unique C-shaped taillights.
-The Civic Sedan and Coupe feature elegant sloping rooflines, while the Civic hatchback stands out with its bulbous rear end, high-mounted spoiler and the gaping fake vents on either side of its rear bumper.
+Honda took chances when the company redesigned the Civic and they have paid off.
+The 2019 Honda Civic’s shape is daring and innovative, with an aggressive new front end, a long, low and wide stance and unique C-shaped taillights.
+The Civic sedan and coupe feature elegant sloping rooflines, while the Civic hatchback stands out with its bulbous rear end, high-mounted spoiler and the gaping fake vents on either side of its rear bumper.
 Sport and Sport Touring hatchbacks can be spied via their center-mounted dual-exhaust outlets, while the new Si boasts its own edgier exterior cosmetics.
 The Type R gets a hood scoop, three exhaust pipes and a gargantuan rear spoiler.

 Under the Hood

-Two engines and two transmissions are used in the high-volume members of the 2018 Honda Civic.
-Base sedans and coupes use a 158-horsepower 2.0-liter 4-cylinder available with a 6-speed manual transmission or an excellent continuously variable automatic transmission.
-Higher trims and all 2018 Civic hatchbacks employ a 1.5-liter turbocharged 4-cylinder that is more powerful and efficient.
-This engine can also be connected to a 6-speed manual transmission.
-Sport and Sport Touring Hatchbacks get a power bump.
-The Civic Si pairs its 205-horsepower/1.5-liter turbo engine with a 6-speed manual as does the Type R with its 306-horsepower 2.0-liter turbocharged engine.
-All 2018 Civics remain front-wheel drive, but while the baseline models burn regular unleaded gasoline, the Si and Type R require premium to exploit their full performance potential.
+Two engines and two transmissions are used in the high-volume members of the 2019 Honda Civic.
+LX and Sport sedans and coupes use a 158-horsepower 2.0-liter 4-cylinder available with a 6-speed manual transmission or an excellent CVT automatic transmission.
+Sport hatchbacks and EX and higher sedan and coupes get a 1.5-liter turbocharged 4-cylinder that is more powerful and efficient.
+This engine can also be connected to a 6-speed manual transmission in the Sport hatchback, but all others come with a CVT automatic.
+Sport and Sport Touring Hatchbacks get a power bump, while the Civic Si pairs its 205-horsepower 1.5-liter turbo engine with a 6-speed manual as does the Type R with its 306-horsepower 2.0-liter turbocharged engine.
+All 2019 Civics remain front-wheel drive, but while the baseline models burn regular unleaded gasoline, the Si and Type R require premium to exploit their full performance potential.

 158 horsepower @ 6,500 rpm